Physical properties

 Another failure mode is that the button, although it sticks through the front panel, is actually mounted on the circuit board, and every time you press that button, you put pressure on the circuit board, which bends the tinny copper traces and solder joints until they give up the smoke.

 So, in my designs I use touch buttons.
 They are waterproof, any pressure is released by the front panel instead of being transferred onto the circuit board, and there is no mechanical wear.
-My products should last a long time.
+These products should last a long time.

 Open Source